Graveyard Fields Hike (How to See 2 Waterfalls in 1 Trail)

 More Hikes

-Skinny Dip Falls was once a popular waterfall and swimming hole, only a few minutes away by car.
-Unfortunately, it is currently closed due to damaged from Tropical Storm Fred in 2021.
+Skinny Dip Falls was once a famous waterfall and swimming hole, only a few minutes away by car.
+Unfortunately, it is closed due to damage from Tropical Storm Fred in 2021.

-The 30 mile Art Loeb Trail runs nearby and that path’s Black Balsom Knob trailhead is about a five-mile drive away from Graveyard Fields.
+The 30-mile Art Loeb Trail runs nearby, and that path’s Black Balsam Knob trailhead is about a five-mile drive away from Graveyard Fields in Asheville, NC.

 Other interesting hikes nearby include Sam Knob and the Mountains-to-Sea Trail-connected Devil’s Courthouse.
 You can also explore the waterfalls of Deep Creek Trail and the unique history behind Road to Nowhere near Bryson City.